The Miles Circuit

 Prenatally, this position set can help to rotate a baby.
-As a natural method of induction, this can help get things going if baby just needed a gentle nudge of position to set things off.
-In labor, I often suggest this set of positions when labor seems to not be progressing, (i.e., contractions are not getting longer, stronger, and closer together) when the pregnant person has back labor, or the position is determined to be not LOA, either by vaginal exam or external palpation.
-To the best of my knowledge, this group of positions will not “hurt” a baby that is already lined up correctly.
+As a natural method of "induction," this can help get things going if baby just needed a gentle nudge or position change to set things off.
+In labor, I often suggest this set of positions when labor seems to not be progressing, (i.e., contractions are not getting longer, stronger, and closer together), when the pregnant person has back labor, or the position is determined to be not LOA, either by vaginal exam or external palpation, or ultrasound.
+To the best of my knowledge, this group of positions will not cause a baby that is already lined up correctly to become malpositioned.

 Remember, babies are constantly moving around during pregnancy and labor and may be very suggestible to some gentle nudges using this circuit.